zchee/golang-wiki/vgo.md

 The proposal has been accepted and vgo was merged into the Go tree in version 1.11.

-You will be able to experiment with the module workflow from Go 1.11 as it is be included as an experiment in this release.
+You will be able to experiment with the module workflow from Go 1.11 as it is included as an experiment in this release.

 ***